 The first thing which we always explore is the possibility of reconciliation and counselling.
 We give clients the names and addresses of people qualified to help, which includes counselors & mediators.
 When we say counseling, we mean both marriage counselling and personal counselling.
 Mediation is a non-confrontational way to discuss and resolve issues.

-If a marriage breaks up – What are the options available?
+Relationship Breakdown – What are the options available?

 - Deed of Separation